MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

   * **StrongTieScore.** Sort on this column to find employees with the highest scores.
 These high scores represent strong ties between the two individuals.
   * **DiverseTieScore.** Sort on this column to find employees with the highest scores.
 These high scores represent diverse ties between the two individuals.
   * **StrongTieType.** This column is present to help analysts quickly find the strongest ties.
-It contains values of 0, 1, or 2.
-The value 1 indicates that this row clearly indicates a strong tie -– roughly, the top 10% of ties, by strength.
-"2" indicates a tie that is significant but less strong.
-"0" indicates a tie that's not that strong.
+It contains values of 0, 1, or 2, based on the distribution of StrongTieScore.
+The values indicate the following:
+    * **1:** This row clearly indicates a strong tie -- 20th percentile and above, by strength.
+    * **2:** This row indicates a tie that is significant but less strong: between the 10th and 20th percentiles.
+    * **0:** This row indicates a tie that is not that strong: 10th percentile and below.
   * **DiverseTieType.** This column is present to help analysts quickly find the most diverse ties.
-IT contains values of 0, 1, or 2.
-The value 1 indicates that this row clearly indicates a diverse tie –- roughly, the top 10% of ties, by diversity.
-"2" indicates a tie that is significant but less diverse.
-"0" indicates a tie that’s not that diverse.
+It contains values of 0, 1, or 2, based on the distribution of DiverseTieScore.
+The values indicate the following:
+    * **1:** This row clearly indicates a strong tie -- 20th percentile and above, by diversity.
+    * **2:** This row indicates a tie that is significant but less diverse: between the 10th and 20th percentiles.
+    * **0:** This row indicates a tie that is not that diverse: 10th percentile and below.

 ## Select filters